meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-4-a-colored-cube/index.markdown

 void main(){
     // Output color = color specified in the vertex shader,
-    // interpolated between all 3 surrounding vertices color = fragmentColor;
+    // interpolated between the 3 surrounding vertices color = fragmentColor;
 }
 ```
 {: .highlightglslfs }

-And that's what we get :
+And this is what we get :

 ![]({{site.baseurl}}/assets/images/tuto-4-colored-cube/missing_z_buffer.png)

 Urgh.
 Ugly.
+Something is not right.
 To understand what happens, here's what happens when you draw a "far" triangle and a "near" triangle :

 ![]({{site.baseurl}}/assets/images/tuto-4-colored-cube/FarNear.png)